 06 of 10

-Mint is wonderful for so many things, it just makes good sense to grow it in your garden.
+Mint is wonderful for so many things that it just makes good sense to grow it in your garden.
 Mint grows in sunny or shady gardens, fills out quickly, and loves to be trimmed back numerous times.
 Whether for teas or just to attract beneficial insects, mint belongs in your culinary herb garden for sure.

 07 of 10